marcel-dancak/bass-app/README.md

   <img src="https://cdn.rawgit.com/marcel-dancak/drums-and-bass/master/docs/basscloud.svg" height="44">
 </a>

-BassCloud will be a new online service for hosting projects created with this application.
+BassCloud will be a new online hosting service for projects created with this application.
 It is still under development, but it should be working fine most of the time.
+You can check it [HERE](https://basscloud.net)

 **Future plans:**